xcatliu/pagic/pagic.org/docs/themes.md

 After selecting the theme, we can add plugins to extend the features of the webpage, but only if the theme supports this plugin.

 Take the `sidebar` plugin as an example.
 The `sidebar` plugin will display a configured sidebar on the left side of the page, but not all themes support this plugin.
 For example, the `default` theme is a very basic theme.
 It supports the most basic functions, so the `sidebar` plugin is not supported.
-However, both the `docs` theme and the `blog` theme support the `sidebar` plugin.

 Generally, you can view the list of plugins supported by the theme's documentation.